 Medical issues children have are different from adults, as is their response to illness.
 They are developing physically and mentally, each year bringing new levels of comprehension.

 Their reliance on parents, or guardians changes over time, although they will always be a key factor in a child’s care.
-They offer reassurance, help to explain the need for surgery, what will happen and when.
+They offer reassurance, help to explain a need for surgery, what will happen and when.

-Keeping older children informed can be a good thing, providing this assists them and puts them at ease over any treatment they undergo.
+Keeping children informed can be a good thing, providing this assists them and puts them at ease over any treatment they undergo.

 In other senses, the approach to surgery may be quite different.
 A child is by nature on a continuum of growth, a surgeon needs to visualise the future to make good decisions in the present.

 Where surgery will be visible, particular care must be given to aesthetic needs.
 Whilst this would be the case at any age, a child has more stages of life to go through and adapt to, along with more years ahead of them.

 Reconstructive surgery can be a crucial element for children and needs to be carefully planned.
 Techniques have improved and surgical revisiting in the years ahead is less common but possible.

 Whether on the day of surgery, or looking to the future, the focus should still be on growth.
 On the requirement for treatment not to interfere with life and lead to a natural appearance.